 In 1990, following a violent civil war, Windhoek was declared the capital of newly-independent Namibia, free of South African rule.
-Today the ever-growing city is home to about 342 000 people, a bustling economy and an excellent infrastructure, attracting strong investment.
+Today the ever-growing city is home to about 342 000, a bustling economy and an excellent infrastructure that is attracting strong investment.

-Getting Practical – When & How to Go to Windhoek
+Getting Practical – When and How to Go to Windhoek

-Although considered a year-round destination, Windhoek receives most of its rainfall (average of 360 mm per year) in summer, mainly between January and March.
-The wet summer months are not the best time for sightseeing with high levels of humidity and temperatures soaring at 28 - 31°C. That said, Windhoek sits at 1650 metres above sea level, in a semi-arid region.
-The most popular time to visit Windhoek is between May and October, when temperatures simmer down a bit and chances of rain are lower (same peak season applies for game viewing destinations in Namibia).
+Although considered a year-round destination, Windhoek receives most of its rainfall (average of 360mm per year) in summer, mainly between January and March.
+The wet summer months are not the best time for sightseeing, with high levels of humidity and temperatures soaring from 28°C to 31°C. That said, Windhoek sits at 1 650 metres above sea level, in a semi-arid region.
+The most popular time to visit Windhoek is between May and October, when temperatures simmer down a bit and chances of rain are lower (the same peak season applies for game-viewing destinations in Namibia).
 During winter, the days are mild to warm and the nights are cold, but temperatures seldom fall below zero.

-The easiest way to get to Windhoek is to fly to the international airport, Hosea Kutako International Airport, about 40km's outside of the city.
+The easiest way to get to Windhoek is to fly to Hosea Kutako International Airport, about 40km outside of the city.
 Regular international flights connect Windhoek with Johannesburg and Cape Town in South Africa, Frankfurt in Germany, Maun in Botswana, Victoria Falls in Zimbabwe and Luanda in Angola.
-Chartered and scheduled domestic flights are routed via the Eros Airport, 5km's from the city, linking Windhoek with destinations like Swakopmund, Etosha, Rundu and Katima Mulilo.
+Chartered and scheduled domestic flights are routed via the Eros Airport, 5km from the city, linking Windhoek with destinations like Swakopmund, Etosha, Rundu and Katima Mulilo.